Kookiejarz/Transcribly/README.md

-# TranscribeAI - Audio/Video Transcription & Summarization App
+# Transcribly - Audio/Video Transcription & Summarization App

 A full-stack web application that transcribes and summarizes audio/video content using OpenAI's APIs.
 Users can upload audio files or provide YouTube URLs to get AI-generated transcripts and summaries with PDF export.